Owoscaw/uni_notes/statistics 1/term 2/Hypothesis testing.md

 This probability can be found by comparing the test statistic with critical values of the relevant sampling distribution.
 The more extreme a statistic is, the less likely it is that $H_0$ is true.
 The threshold for the $p$ value is the level of significance, $\alpha$.

 For a one tailed test, the $p$-value is the tail probability corresponding to being at least as extreme as the value of the test statistic.
-For a two tailed test, "at least as extreme" is counted in two directions, so the $p$-value will be doubled
+For a two tailed test, "at least as extreme" is counted in two directions, so the $p$-value will be doubled.